beckitrue/container-app-workshop/nginx/simple-web/README.md

 # README

-The `simple-web` container is a simple Flask server that gives us a targe for our `nginx` reverse proxy container.
+The `simple-web` container is a simple Flask server that gives us a target for our `nginx` reverse proxy container.

 The container comes from an article in Medium by Andrea Rubino.
 The article is [here](https://medium.com/@andrearubino/deploy-a-flask-app-with-nginx-and-gunicorn-inside-docker-62b26dc0e15a).